alphagov/paas-tech-docs/source/documentation/deploying_apps/jenkins.md

 ## Pushing an app to Cloud Foundry using Jenkins

-There are two main approaches to pushing applications to the Government PaaS with [Jenkins](https://jenkins.io/):
+There are two main approaches to pushing applications to GOV.UK PaaS with [Jenkins](https://jenkins.io/):

 1. Use custom scripts (allows full scripting of deployments)
 1. Use the Cloud Foundry plugin for Jenkins (less flexible)